legal resources necessary to hold negligent facilities accountable.

 At the Nursing Home Law Center, our South Carolina network of attorneys work aggressively to hold caregivers in nursing homes, assisted living centers and rehabilitation facilities accountable for mistreating the elderly, infirm and disabled.
 Our entire team is dedicated to resolving nursing home abuse and neglect cases and have a comprehensive understanding of South Carolina tort law.
 If your loved one was injured while a resident at a nursing facility, we encourage you to contact our law office today.
-Let us begin working on your case to ensure your family receives the financial compensation they deserve to recover their damages.Life Care Center of Charleston
+Let our lawyers begin working on your case to ensure your family receives the financial compensation they deserve to recover their damages.Life Care Center of Charleston

 This Nursing Facility is a corporate 148-certified bed 'for profit' Home providing services and cares to residents of North Charleston and Berkeley, Charleston and Dorchester Counties, South Carolina.
 The Medicare/Medicaid-accepted Center is located at: